unravel-markets/crypto-trading-strategies-onchain-data/README.md

-# 🚀 Crypto Trading Strategies
+# 🚀 Crypto (Systematic) Trading Strategies using On-chain / Sentiment / Alternative data

 A collection of cryptocurrency trading strategies and backtesting tools, focusing on turning alternative / on-chain data into trading systems.